v-Representability on a one-dimensional torus at elevated temperatures

 \section{One-dimensional torus setting}

 We consider a system at an elevated temperature $T$ consisting of $N$ spin $\frac{1}{2}$-particles.
+Choosing a different spin as an internal degree of freedom (or none at all) will not change any of the following results, we just use spin $\frac{1}{2}$ and antisymmetric wave functions to relate more closely to the usual systems considered in quantum chemistry.
 The particles are on the one-dimensional torus $\T$, meaning that they are confined to the interval $[0,1]$ where the points $0$ and $1$ are identified with each other.
-The underlying Hilbert space is then
+The underlying complex Hilbert space is then

-As noted, the considered Hamiltonians are of the form $H_v=H_0+V$ where $H_0$ consists of the kinetic energy operator and an interaction term and where $V$ is the potential.
-We can generally write $H_v$ instead of $H_{[v]}$, even though the considered potentials come from equivalence classes, since adding a constant to the potential just shifts the eigenvalues while not affecting the eigenstates.
-The interaction is kept general but positive and it needs to fulfill the KLMN condition (\citet{reed-simon-2}, Th.~X.17) with respect to the kinetic energy operator, i.e. for each interaction $W$ there are $0\leq a< 1$ and $b \geq 0$ such that the following holds for each element in the form domain $Q(-\frac{1}{2}\Delta)$